 If you’re wanting to travel for six months, one option would be to travel through southern Australia from February to April, then head north from May to July.
 Just keep an eye on the weather further north in case the wet lasts later than usual.

 Camping Around Australia Guide: Camping Sites

-There are three main categories of places to camp in Australia: caravan parks, national parks and free sites.
-There are different benefits to each type of camp ground, and you’ll probably end up staying in a combination of all three.
+There are four main categories of places to camp in Australia: caravan parks, showgrounds, national parks, and free sites.
+There are different benefits to each type of camp ground, and you’ll probably end up staying in a combination of all four.

 Camping at Caravan Parks

 Most decent sized towns and holiday destinations (in particular on the coastline) will have at least one caravan park.
 An unpowered tent site typically costs around $30 for 2 adults at regular caravan parks, but can be $40+ at fancier parks.
 Add on at least $5-10 for a powered site.

 Caravan parks increasingly have a camp kitchen area, with stoves, fridges and sinks for the use of campers, although some places just have BBQ facilities.
 Many have a kiosk with basic groceries, whilst I have found many parks in the Northern Territory have a cafe or casual restaurant.

 In case the weather turns bad and camping is just too much, caravan parks may have cheap caravans available to stay in from $60 per night, but often caravans or cabins are closer to $120 per night.